-Built in 1937 in Newcastle and designed by world reknown engineer Sir William Stanier this beautiful LMS Class 5 known more commonly as a "Black Five" was preserved in 1967.
-It was only after 5428 entered preservation that it gained its name after prominent railway photograher and former Bishop of Wakefield, Eric Treacy.
-Eric Treacy entered service at NYMR in the early 1980's and has been a main stay ever since.
+Built-in 1937 in Newcastle and designed by world-renowned engineer Sir William Stanier this beautiful LMS Class 5 known more commonly as a "Black Five" was preserved in 1967.
+It was only after 5428 entered preservation that it gained its name after prominent railway photographer and former Bishop of Wakefield, Eric Treacy.
+Eric Treacy entered service at NYMR in the early 1980s and has been a mainstay ever since.

 Spotlight on NYMR

 The heritage railway has been operating since 1973, but the line initially opened in 1836 as a means to transport goods and passengers through the moors from the port at Whitby.
-After being pulled by horses for almost a decade, the line was transformed into a steam powered railway in 1845.
-At Grosmont you can still walk along some of the orignal line down to the engine sheds via an ornate Horse Tunnel believed to have been engineered and built by George Stephenson himself.
+After being pulled by horses for almost a decade, the line was transformed into a steam-powered railway in 1845.
+At Grosmont, you can still walk along some of the original line down to the engine sheds via an ornate Horse Tunnel believed to have been engineered and built by George Stephenson himself.

 There are daily services during the peak season from March to November, with special events and services taking place during winter.
 The heritage railway is still connected to the national rail network via Whitby and Grosmont.